DiegoBarMor/volgrids/README.md

 volume #1 capFaces false
 ```

-**IMPORTANT**: It seems that Chimera expects CCP4 data to always use the (`nxstart`, `nystart`, `nzstart`) integer values for drawing the origin, while MRC uses the `origin` float vector.
-For consistency with other formats and for numerical precision, the Volgrids parser uses only the `origin` float vector to save CCP4 grids' origin.
-This means that, for now, opening a Volgrid's CCP4 file in Chimera will have a wrong offset, despite having the correct origin stored in the file's header.
-VMD doesn't have this problem, as it infers the kind of origin to use depending on the header.
-Tested on ChimeraX 1.10rc202505150242 (2025-05-15).

 ### CMAP trajectories in Chimera
 Follow these instructions to visualize the atomic and SMIF trajectories simultaneously in Chimera.
 ChimeraX is recommended.